assembly-edu/terms-of-service/terms.md

 #### Restrictions and Responsibilities

-__1. Connecting your MIS to the Platform:__ In order to use Our service, You will be providing access to information about Your school through Your Management Information System (MIS).
+__1. [REMOVE?]
+Connecting your MIS to the Platform:__ In order to use Our service, You will be providing access to information about Your school through Your Management Information System (MIS).
 It is Your responsibility to connect to the Platform in a properly authorised way.
 Assembly has access to Your school data only as requested by You, and only for the purposes of performing services on Your behalf.

-__2. Usage:__ Assembly exists to assist You in extending, analysing and aggregating Your data for the purposes of school improvement.
+__2. [CHANGE]Usage:__ Assembly exists to assist You in extending, analysing and aggregating Your data for the purposes of school improvement.
 You agree to use Our services for this purpose only.

 __3. Data Ownership:__  When You decide to use Our Platform, You as the school will remain the Data Controller.
 We process the data on Your behalf, in the manner You have requested.
 You remain responsible for your data, including any inaccuracies or changes that need to be made.
 Your responsibility as Data Controller covers all of Your school’s data on the platform.
 This includes both data extracted from the MIS, and new data created by using the Assembly platform and the Third Party Applications it connects to.